-For more information, attend our engagement event on Thursday 14 September 2017 from 6pm - 8pm at Queen Adelaide Village Hall.
-Representatives from both Cambridgeshire County Council and Network Rail will be on hand to discuss with residents and businesses how they travel in the area and impacts of the crossings on day to day life in Queen Adelaide.
+We held an engagement event on Thursday 14 September 2017 from 6pm - 8pm at Queen Adelaide Village Hall.
+Representatives from both Cambridgeshire County Council and Network Rail were on hand to discuss with residents and businesses how they travel in the area and impacts of the crossings on day to day life in Queen Adelaide.

 News article: Queen Adelaide - have your say!